andrewscouten/Ulone/obsidian/(3) Sessions/(1) Season 1/Session 13.md

 - 3 figures of the same height, another facing the group threateningly, one holds a sword
 - Another image of one on the ground, and one stabbing a sword through them
 - Looking up there are stars blinking... blinking in time with [[Wahlen]]'s heart beat... roots that are out of place coming down from the sides of the wall... roots of [[Levin]]
-- Pedestal of 8 crystals on the ground with the [[Akion]]s..
+- Pedestal of 8 crystals on the ground with the [[Aikon]]s..
 A voice says "assistance required"

 	1 [[Tengu]]
 	2 [[Ryu]]